eljuanorey/Zettl/README.md

 ## Features

-- Create new notes or folders with a specified title and content
+- Create new notes or folders with a specified title
 - Update the index of all notes to ensure they are properly linked and organized
 - Generate a list of review dates for all notes based on the spaced repetition method